Aliases for CASP4 Gene

 GeneCards Summary for CASP4 Gene

 CASP4 (Caspase 4) is a Protein Coding gene.
 Diseases associated with CASP4 include Cystinosis and Neuroblastoma.
-Among its related pathways are p53 Signaling and Immune System.
-GO annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type endopeptidase activity involved in execution phase of apoptosis.
+Among its related pathways are Presenilin-Mediated Signaling and Ceramide Pathway.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type endopeptidase activity involved in execution phase of apoptosis.
 An important paralog of this gene is CASP5.

 UniProtKB/Swiss-Prot Summary for CASP4 Gene